 - - -

 On Christmas day, many years ago, I tried my hand at baking for the first time.
-Earlier that morning I’d unwrapped a gift so beautiful, I could barely believe my eyes.
 It was the early 90’s and the Easy Bake Oven was in its heyday.
-That shiny hunk of plastic had enough hot pink detailing and well-placed stickers to convince any kid that this was the real deal.
-From that day, I was hooked.
+That morning I unwrapped this shiny hunk of plastic, with enough hot pink detailing and well-placed stickers to convince any kid that this was the real deal.
+From that day on, I was hooked.

 Thankfully, these days I’m all about holiday treats that are actually edible.
 And naturally, this brings me to the topic of gingerbread houses.
 So often g-bread houses consist of stacks of inedible cookies and rock solid icing - which when combined have at least a 70% chance of chipping a tooth upon contact.
 Not my cup of tea.
 Gingerbread houses made of CAKE on the other hand?
 Now we’re talking.